thomasheiser85/MrCoffee/README.md

 ## Maybe Future Features (normally they will be never implemented)

  - Time based turn on (this is currently done with an external FHEM who uses the web interface)
- - Light sensor to detect if the machine is already tunred on.
+ - Light sensor to detect if the machine is already turned on.

 ![MyCoffee_01](docs/images/MyCoffee_01.jpg)